GRvanderPloeg/parafac4microbiome/README.md

 Please use the following citation when using this package:

-- van der Ploeg, G.R., et al. (2024). parafac4microbiome: Exploratory
-  analysis of longitudinal microbiome data using Parallel Factor Analysis \[Manuscript in preparation\].
+- van der Ploeg, G. R., Westerhuis, J., Heintz-Buschart, A., & Smilde, A. (2024). parafac4microbiome: Exploratory analysis of longitudinal microbiome data using Parallel Factor Analysis. bioRxiv, 2024-05.

 ## Usage